Constitutional Democracy Academy

 The 2023 Constitutional Democracy Academy will be held July 10-14 and July 24-28 on the Mizzou Campus in Columbia.

-Applications for the July 24-28 session of the Constitutional Democracy Academy remain open with a deadline of June 15, 2023.
-See the call-for-applications below for more information.
+Applications for the July 24-28 session of the Constitutional Democracy Academy remain open with a deadline of July 1, 2023, or until all seats are filled.
+See the application requirements and instructions tab below for more details on how to apply.

 Contact Dr. Rudy Hernandez, HernandezRK@missouri.edu, for more information

 Registration Fee, Lodging, and Board

 The academy is hosted on the campus of the University of Missouri in Columbia, and students will be housed in campus residence halls.
 Residential Advisors will be in dorms with students to advise and assist them.

 A non-refundable fee of $100 will be required of accepted applicants to reserve their place.
 Except for travel to and from Columbia, all other expenses associated with the Constitutional Democracy Academy, including meals, lodging, and any program materials, are covered by the Kinder Institute.
 Some assistance with the registration fee is available for those in financial need.